mattbriggs04/data-structure-visualizer/README.md

 # Data Structure Visualizer (WIP)

-Currently the linked list is the only structure completed.
-Plans are to have: Stack, Queue, Binary Search Tree, AVL Tree, and Graph (maybe with a visualization of MST algorithms and Dijkstra's).
+Data structures that are currently available:

+- Stack, push and pop operations
+- Linked List, enter an array and it will be shown as a singly linked list
+- Binary Search Tree, insert and delete operations

 # React + TypeScript + Vite